Trustpilot

 BSA Assessments – two question sets

-Developed in partnership with key industry partners, the BSA Assessments encompass two primary areas: standard construction and high-risk buildings/trades.
+Developed in partnership with key industry partners, the BSA Assessments encompass two primary areas: standard construction and higher-risk buildings.

 These bring together components from our established industry question sets, alongside a concise selection of BSA-specific queries.
-This approach streamlines the assessment process, minimising time and effort while ensuring alignment with BSA standards (BSI Flex 8670 v3).
+This approach streamlines the assessment process, minimising time and effort while ensuring alignment with BSA construction standards (BS 8670-1: 2024*).

 Building Safety Act Question Set - Constructionline